Hubble Space Telescope imaging of the compact elliptical galaxy M32 reveals a dearth of carbon stars: Results

 To select the C- and M-type AGB stars, we first exclude all point-sources in our catalogue with fluxes below the TRGB in either the F127M or F153M filters.
 This restricts our sample to thermally-pulsing AGB star candidates.
 The total number of TP-AGB candidates is given in Table~\ref{tab:AGB_counts}.
 In some instances, the presence of deep water absorption features in late M-type stars may depress the stellar flux of TP-AGB stars.
 To recover these sources we identify stars with blue F127M -- F153M $ <0.17$ mag colours and magnitudes up to 1.5 mag fainter than the TRGB$_{\rm F153M}$.

 Figure~\ref{fig:M32_HST_CCD} shows the two-colour diagram used to identify the AGB spectral types.
 Based on their position in this colour-colour diagram, we classify the AGB stars as either C- or M-type stars.
-Late M-giants can have substantial H$_2$O absorption at 1.3--1.5 \mum\ which is traced by the F139M filter, whilst C-stars have a broad CN$+$C$_2$ feature at $\sim$1.4~\mum\ which falls within the F153M band; thus C- and M-type stars occupy distinct regions in this two-colour diagram.
+Late M-giants can have substantial H$_2$O absorption at 1.3--1.5 \mum\ which is traced by the F139M filter, whilst C-stars have a broad CN$+$C$_2$ feature at $\sim$1.4--1.6\mum\ which falls within the F153M band; thus C- and M-type stars occupy distinct regions in this two-colour diagram.
 The most prominent feature is the branch occupied by M-type stars in the upper-left of the CCD.
 Here, M-type stars fall along a sequence of increasing water absorption from early M0 stars with the reddest F127M -- F139M colour to late M subtypes with very blue F139M -- F153M colours.
 The recovered AGB stars with magnitudes fainter than the TRGB (due to deep water absorption features) typically occupy the tail end of this sequence in the top-left corner of the plot.
 Carbon stars occupy the lower-right region of this CCD and are cleanly separated from the other populations.
 Thus we expect there to be minimal contamination from other sources in our carbon star count, listed in Table~\ref{tab:AGB_counts}.
+The raw number will include stars from both M32 and M31.
+After correcting for this contamination no carbon stars belonging to M32 remain (see Section~\ref{sec:Metallicity}).
 The hook to the M-star branch seen in the lower-right of the figure is comprised of a combination of K-type, main-sequence, and any remaining foreground stars in our sample.
 Stars occupying this region of colour space are excluded from our C and M star counts.